Augmenting Diffs With Runtime Information: Experimental Results

 \subsection{\toolname Effectiveness (RQ1)}

 \autoref{tab:rq1_results} shows the results of running \toolname on \dssize code diffs from our benchmark \ds.
 In each row, ``Diff Tool'' shows the used tool and its configuration.
 More specifically, we run \toolname with four different depths from zero to three and \ddiff on the dataset (see \autoref{sec:terminology} and \autoref{sec:trace_collection}).
-The second column ``Augmented Diff'' indicates the number of code diffs for which a runtime difference is detected and the diff is augmented with a unique state value. ``Invisible Diff'' refers to code diffs for which a unique program state is found, but not shown as an augmented diff (see \autoref{sec:output}).
-Each of the remaining three columns explains the failure modes. ``No Diff Detected'' indicates the number of code diffs for which no unique program state in either of the versions is found.
+The second column ``Augmented Diff'' indicates the number of code diffs for which a runtime difference is detected and the diff is augmented with a unique state value.
+Each of the remaining three columns explains the failure modes. ``No Diff Detected'' indicates the number of code diffs for which no unique state value in either of the versions is found (see \autoref{sec:output}).
 Finally, ``Memory Failure'' and ``Time Limit'' show the number of code diffs on which \toolname faces memory and time limit during execution, respectively.

 Consider ``\toolname (depth=1)'' in \autoref{tab:rq1_results} as an example.
-The table shows that in this case, \toolname augments the diff with a detected unique state value for 90.6\% (532/\dssize) code diffs.
+The table shows that in this case, \toolname augments the diff with a detected unique state value for 95\% (555/\dssize) code diffs.
 For most code diffs, \toolname is reliable to identify an execution difference between two versions of a program.
-For 5\% (31/\dssize) of the code diffs, \toolname detects a unique program state in one of the versions as a runtime difference, but this diff is not fine-grained enough to lead to a unique state value.
-With depth set to 1, \toolname does not face the memory limit for any of the code diffs and fails due to exceeding the time limit only for 2\% (13/\dssize) of the code diffs, which represents a tiny minority.
+With depth set to 1, \toolname faces the memory limit for 1.5\% (9/\dssize) of the code diffs and fails due to exceeding the time limit only for 0.3\% (2/\dssize) of the code diffs, which represents a tiny minority.
+For the remaining 3.2\% (18/\dssize) of the diffs, \toolname runs successfully but does not detect any unique state value in either of the versions.
+This shows for most of the code diffs the differentiating test triggers a unique state value that is identified and reported by \toolname.

 As shown in \autoref{tab:rq1_results}, \toolname outperforms the state-of-the-art tool \ddiff.
-The number of code diffs for which we have a runtime difference is higher for all depths, from 88.9\% (522/\dssize) to 90.6\% (532/\dssize) for different depths, while it is 64.2\% (377/\dssize) for \ddiff. \toolname detects and reports a runtime difference in notably more cases than \ddiff.
+The number of code diffs for which we have a runtime difference is higher for all depths, from 93\% (543/\dssize) to 95\% (555/\dssize) for different depths, while it is 64.5\% (377/\dssize) for \ddiff. \toolname detects and reports a runtime difference in notably more cases than \ddiff.